 Check the straightness of the guide rail.
-Look from one of the upper corners of the guide rail, along the guide rail, and you can easily see if it is not straight.
+Look along the guide rail from one of its top corners, and you can easily see if it is not straight.
 You can also stretch a string along the guide rail.
 Place a coin under the string on both ends of the guide rail, so you get a gap between the string and the guide rail.

-- Tighten the lower bolt joints where the guide rail struts are fitted to the strut plates in the long legs. - 2 Look along the guide rail and press it straight at the same time as you tighten the bolts in the upper bolt joints.
+- Tighten the lower bolt joints where the guide rail struts are fitted to the strut plates in the long legs. - 2 Look along the guide rail and press it straight at the same time as you tighten the upper bolt joints.